fuegovic/Starguard/docs/env_file.md

 That ceiling is far lower than the sweep's half hour, because a queued row is somebody holding, or missing, a role right now.

+This value also sets the drain's health deadline, at `ROLE_SYNC_INTERVAL * 3 + 300` seconds, or 390 with the default.
+Only a pass that actually walked the queue counts: one that returned early for want of a database connection or a cached guild did no reconciling, so it does not reset the clock and the endpoint eventually reports `"role_sync": "stale"`.

 ### `COMMAND_NAME`